ndwarshuis/org-ml/README.md

 #### om-elem-build-link `(path &key format (type fuzzy) post-blank &rest objs)`

-Build a link object with `objs` as contents.
+Build a link object with `objs` as children.

 The following properties are settable:
 - `path`: a oneline string